- General safety

 Regulations and guidelines

 Users of lasers and lasers systems have a responsibility to protect themselves and others from the hazards arising from their use of these devices.
-The SFU Laser Safety Program, Policy R20.05 Non-Ionizing Radiation Safety at SFU and the Laser Safety Manual have been developed to enable students, staff and faculty to safely work with lasers by:
+The SFU Laser Safety Program, Radiation Safety Policy R20.04 and the Laser Safety Manual have been developed to enable students, staff and faculty to safely work with lasers by:

 - identifying potential hazards associated with lasers, laser systems, and laser operations;